fwqefwqef/ChronoArkMods-windy/README.md

 # [Fox Orb Genderlock Removal]

-Fox Orb is no longer limited to female characters.
+Fox Orb can be used on male characters.

 # [Parry Skill Book]